wyatt8740/xwdui/README.md

 file.
 That's the file name set in the poorly-named 'fileName' variable in the .py scripts.

+You can now use a script I wrote called `create-state-file` to automate this, or manually do the following.
+The file should be `${HOME}/.xwdui`.

 The file should have the format of:
 ````
 [line 1] /path/to/directory/to/save/screenshots/in/ [newline]